AndreasHeger/CGATReport/doc/GalleryBarplots.rst

    :layout: row
    :width: 200

-   A bar plot with interleaved bars and errors
+   A bar plot with stacked bars and labels